community-web-service/APK-Signing-Guide/apk-signing-guide.md

 		* Alignment must always be 4 when aligning APKs.
 This results in 32-bit alignment.
 	* input_file: APK to be aligned
 	* output_file: Filename for aligned APK
+		* If unspecified, the unaligned APK is replaced.

 #### Recommended Zipalign Settings
 * Flags: -f -v